Online Finance Degree

-POSSIBLE ONLINE FINANCE PROGRAMS
+ONLINE FINANCE PROGRAMS

 In many programs, you’ll take a wide array of courses to learn financial theories and practices.
 These often help you grasp the value of “time equals money.”
 When, where and how to invest based on the trends in the global economy.

-It is also likely your curriculum will discuss the finer points of banks and banking.
+It is also likely your program will discuss the finer points of banks and banking.
 These courses may talk about money, monetary systems and assets.
 You may even learn how to track financial and economic data.

 Another part of finance is all about business.
 These topics often get into the basics of how to use statistics in strategy.
 What do the numbers show?
-How to make a budget and come to smart decisions based on this information?
+How to make a budget and come to smart decisions based on this info?

 - Take advantage of some of the nation’s most affordable tuition rates, while earning a degree from a private, nonprofit, NEASC accredited university

 - Qualified students with 2.5 GPA and up may receive up to $20K in grants & scholarships